By Tim Lambert

 Matilda claimed to be the queen of England but she never ruled the whole country.

 Matilda was born in 1102.
 Her father was King Henry I. Her brother William drowned in 1120 when his ship, the white ship, sank.
 Henry was left without an heir.
 Before he died in 1135 Henry made the barons promise to accept his daughter Matilda as queen.

 However when Henry died in 1135 his nephew Stephen also claimed the throne and many barons supported him.
 Matilda was abroad when her father died and Stephen was crowned king of England.
 Yet Matilda would not give up her claim to the throne and she had many supporters too.
 As a result, a long civil war began which went on till 1154.
 These years were called the ‘nineteen long winters’.
 Fighting only ended when, shortly before his death, Stephen agreed to recognize Matilda’s son Henry as his heir.
 Matilda then lived in Normandy until her death in 1167.

 Razia Sultana ruled the sultanate of Dehli from 1236 to 1240

 Jadwiga, Queen of Poland

-Jadwiga was born about 1373.
+Jadwiga was born in about 1373.
 Her father was king of both Hungary and Poland but after his death, the two kingdoms split.
 The Poles agreed to accept Jadwiga as their queen.
-However, on 16 October 1384, she was crowned king of Poland to make it clear that she ruled Poland in her own right and she was not just a queen through marriage.
+However, on 16 October 1384, she was crowned king of Poland to make it clear that she ruled Poland in her own right and that she was not just a queen through marriage.
 In 1386 she married Jogaila Grand Duke of Lithuania and the two countries became allies.
 However, Jadwiga died in 1399.